-- 41 the coming weeks.
-It is anticipated dates of public meetings will be announced. - 42 - 43 Councilor Boyd stated the desire for a copy of the grant application to be posted on the Town's - website.
-He would look to add to that information around meeting dates for the various grantapplications being considered. - 46
+Councilor Boyd stated the desire for a copy of the grant application to be posted on the Town's website.
+He would look to add to that information around meeting dates for the various grant applications being considered.

-47 Recommendations will be made in September with final decisions scheduled for the Commission's48 October meeting.
+Recommendations will be made in September with final decisions scheduled for the Commission's October meeting.

-50 Councilor Boyd reiterate the application by the MVD is related to wells 4 and 5 which are vital to our what they need to do to rid PFAS from the system.
-Councilor Harrington suggested the Council 1 2 submit a letter of support for MVD's grant application.
+Councilor Boyd reiterate the application by the MVD is related to wells 4 and 5 which are vital to our community.
+He is pleased that they are looking to do a design and engineering component on learning what they need to do to rid PFAS from the system.
+Councilor Harrington suggested the Council submit a letter of support for MVD's grant application.